stafiprotocol/developer/docs/architecture/ethlsd.md

 ## DV Adapter

 DV Adapter is a layer for Listake Stack to integrate with DVT(distributed validator technology).
-Thanks to DVT providers, developers don’t need to run their own validator clients.
+Thanks to DVT providers, developers don't need to run their own validator clients.
 DV Adaptor can not only speed up deployment of LSD Stack but also simplify the complexity of the entire system.
 Currently the Stack supports SSV network, more will be supported in the future.
 Here we introduce the structure of SSV adapter.

 There are four parts:

-- Keystore manager: create validators’ keystore, prepare deposit parameters and generate ssv key shares
+- Keystore manager: create validators' keystore, prepare deposit parameters and generate ssv key shares
 - Operator selector: monitor ssv network and choose most favorable operators according to the price, location, performance and status
 - Validator Register: register validator in SSV network with operators
 - Embedded ejector service